genusglobalinc/roundtable/README.md

 **roundtable**

-**Description:** An innovative Flask and React web application that simulates a dynamic company roundtable meeting.
-This application leverages the OpenAI API and incorporates Instagram integration to create AI-powered, role-based avatars for an engaging and interactive experience.
-Explore the future of virtual team collaboration with roundtable.
+**Description:** Transform your virtual team meetings with roundtable, a cutting-edge Flask and React web application.
+Powered by the OpenAI API and Instagram integration, roundtable creates AI-driven avatars based on different business roles, offering a dynamic and engaging simulation of a corporate roundtable meeting.
+Elevate your team collaboration experience to new heights with roundtable.

+**Key Features:**
+- AI-powered, role-based avatars for immersive virtual meetings
+- Seamless integration with OpenAI API and Instagram for enhanced user interaction

+**Tech Stack:** Python, Flask, React, OpenAI API, Instagram Integration.

 ![Language](https://img.shields.io/badge/language-Python-blue)
 ![Status](https://img.shields.io/badge/status-Portfolio-Ready-green)